 Skookumchuk Narrows, Egmont, Photo Destination BC Dannielle Hayes

-Egmont is a small waterfront village on Secret Bay in Sechelt Inlet.
+Egmont is a small waterfront village on Secret Bay in Sechelt Inlet o the Sunshine Coast.
 It is the northernmost settlement on the adjacent peninsula, and is accessible only by boat.
 The village is a kayaker’s dream, sitting at the crossroads of four major waterways, with surrounding mountains preventing any strong winds.
 The area has hundreds of islands, bays, and coves for visitors to explore.
 There are some truly majestic natural destination in the Skookum Rapids, Hothum Sound & Freil Falls, and Princess Louisa Inlet’s Chatterbox Falls.

-Egmont is located 6 km (4 mi) east of the BC Ferry terminal at Earls Cove at the north end of the Sechelt Peninsula on the Sunshine Coast.
+Egmont is located 6 km (4 mi) east of the BC Ferry terminal at Earls Cove at the north end of the Sechelt Peninsula on the Sunshine Coast in the Vancouver, Coast & Mountains region.
 From Vancouver, take the Horseshoe Bay Ferry in West Vancouver to Langdale and drive 85 km (53 mi) to Egmont via Highway 101.

 By 1956, a dirt road to Egmont from Hwy 101 was built, but it was not paved until 1966.
 During this time Egmont was beginning to be recognised as a tourist attraction.